If you’re looking for the best cat litter for kittens training to use the box (or wondering if they even need special litter), I’ve got your back!

 • Made from soft, gentle paper pellets

-• The pellets absorbs 200% of their weight, so a box lasts a good long time
+• The pellets absorb 200% of their weight, so a box lasts a long time.

 • Flushable and biodegradable.